stebaker92/ionic-planning-poker/readme.md

 `npm run ionic:serve`

 ## Running locally (via emulator)
-This assumes you have previously installed ionic / an Android Virtual Device:
+This assumes you have previously installed the ionic CLI and an Android Virtual Device:

-`ionic cordova emulate android`
+`ionic cordova run android`

 ## Target newer versions of Android SDK